s-j-pearce/HND-VG-ZSL-AMAZING-ANIMAL-RESCUE/README.md

 ### Communication:
 Throughout the project it was imperetive that we had good communication whilst creating the application. from the design documentation to the testing phase, we needed to make sure that we all kept up to date with each other in order to stay on the same page, this helped the project come along as we all knew what the ideal outcome or finished project was.
 ### Risk:
+The risk of this project is reputation, as it was our first client we needed to make a good lasting impression for them so that they would want to work with us again in the future. having a a good reputation for a first project could also pave the way for other clients to come in and want to work with us so it was imperative that we did a good job.
 ### Resources:
+There were a number of resources needed to complete the project, below is a list of the resources:
+* System/Pc to develop on
+* Internet Access
+* Unity pro
+* Adobe(photoshop)
+* Microsoft Office (PowerPoint, Word, Excel)
 ## II.
 First Client Meeting (2nd October 2017)
 Our first meeting with the client involeed a representative from ZSL visiting us and giving a presentation about what they wanted us to create for them.
 The information given to us included: